nhd2106/shorts-backend/README.md

 A Node.js application to generate YouTube shorts with AI-powered content creation and video processing.

-## Deployment with Docker
+## Deployment with Docker (Combined Container)

-This project can be deployed using Docker and Docker Compose, with support for both GPU and CPU-only environments.
+This project can be deployed using Docker and Docker Compose in a single combined container that includes both the Node.js application and the Whisper transcription service.

 ### Prerequisites